Coalición Floresta Logo Coalición Floresta Search Buscar

 • h)Adequately guarantee the safety, cleanliness, and maintenance of properties, when public roads or properties or third parties related to them are affected.

-• i)Have a system for the separation, collection, accumulation, and final disposal of solid waste, approved by the Directorate for the Protection of the Human Environment of the Ministry of Health, in agricultural, livestock, industrial, commercial, and tourist companies, when the public solid waste disposal service is insufficient or non-existent, or if, due to the nature or volume of the waste, it is not sanitary acceptable.
+• i)Have a system for separation, collection, accumulation, and final disposal of solid waste, approved by the Directorate of Protection of the Human Environment of the Ministry of Health, in agricultural, livestock, industrial, commercial, and tourist companies, when the public solid waste disposal service is insufficient or non-existent, or if, due to the nature or volume of waste, it is not sanitary acceptable.

-When a building exists on a lot that is uninhabitable and endangers the life, property, or physical integrity of third parties, or whose state of abandonment favors the commission of criminal acts, the municipality may file the corresponding complaint before the health authorities and collaborate with them in compliance with Law 5395, General Health Law, of October 30, 1973.
+When on a lot there exists an uninhabitable building that risks the life, heritage, or physical integrity of third parties, or whose state of abandonment favors the commission of criminal acts, the municipality may file the corresponding complaint before health authorities and collaborate with them in compliance with Law 5395, General Health Law, of October 30, 1973.

-Except as ordered in the General Health Law, when citizens fail to comply with the above obligations or when the non-existence or poor condition of the sidewalk endangers the safety and integrity or limits the accessibility of pedestrians, the municipality is empowered to address the omission of these duties, directly carrying out the works or providing the corresponding services.
-For the executed works, the municipality shall charge the owner or possessor of the property the effective cost of the service or work.
-The citizen must reimburse the effective cost within a maximum period of eight business days; otherwise, they must pay by way of a fine fifty percent (50%) of the value of the work or service, without prejudice to the collection of default interest.
+Except as ordered in the General Health Law, when citizens fail to comply with the previous obligations or when the non-existence or poor condition of the sidewalk endangers the safety and integrity or limits the accessibility of pedestrians, the municipality is empowered to make up for the omission of those duties, directly carrying out the works or providing the corresponding services.
+For the works executed, the municipality shall charge the owner or possessor of the property the effective cost of the service or work.
+The citizen must reimburse the effective cost within a maximum period of eight business days; otherwise, they must pay a fine of fifty percent (50%) of the value of the work or service, without prejudice to the collection of late payment interest.

-Based on a prior technical study, the municipal council shall set the prices by agreement issued from within its body, which must be published in La Gaceta to come into force.
-The municipalities shall review and update these prices annually and they shall be published by regulation.
+Based on a prior technical study, the municipal council shall set the prices through an agreement emanating from its floor, which must be published in La Gaceta to come into effect.
+Municipalities shall review and update these prices annually and they shall be published by regulation.

-When it concerns the omissions included in the paragraph before the one immediately preceding this one of this article, and the municipality has become aware by any means of the dangerous situation, the municipality is obligated to address the inaction of the owner, after prior warning to the citizen in accordance with due process and without prejudice to charging the price indicated in the preceding paragraph.
+When dealing with the omissions included in the paragraph three above this article and the municipality has become aware by any means of the dangerous situation, the municipality is obliged to make up for the owner's inaction, upon prior warning to the citizen in accordance with due process and without prejudice to charging the price indicated in the previous paragraph.

-In all cases and exceptionally, the municipality is authorized to exempt from the charge related to the construction of a new sidewalk project (obra nueva de las aceras) when it is demonstrated, through a socioeconomic study carried out by the municipal corporation, that the owners or possessors by any title lack sufficient economic resources.
+In any case and exceptionally, the municipality is authorized to exempt from the charge for the construction of a new sidewalk when it is demonstrated, through a socioeconomic study carried out by the municipal corporation, that the owners or possessors by any title lack sufficient economic resources.

 20